Skip to main content

 const result = await agent.executeTool('Kubernetes/listKubernetesApiResources', {});

-const resources = JSON.parse(result.output);
+const resources = JSON.parse(result.data.output);

 console.log(`Found ${resources.length} resources`);